schell/zyghost-com/src/projects/index.md

 I'd like to learn Prolog.

-I have a day job at [Formation, Inc.](https://formation.ai) :), so my services are limited to after hours.
+I have a day job at [Software Ltd. / Narrative](https://narrative.so), so my services are limited to after hours (in New Zealand).

 [Contact me](../contact/index.md)!